sailfish-team/sailfish/doc/running_simulations.rst

     class LDCSim(LBFluidSim):
         subdomain = LDCBlock

-:class:`LDCBlock` is a required class, derived from :class:`Subdomain2D` or :class:`Subdomain3D` from the :mod:`geo_block` module, depending on the dimensionality of the problem at hand.
+:class:`LDCBlock` is a required class, derived from :class:`geo_block.Subdomain2D` or :class:`geo_blockSubdomain3D`, depending on the dimensionality of the problem at hand.
 In our present case, we will use the former one.
 This class represents the geometry of the simulation.

-In :class:`LDCSim` class we can define the default parameter values and additional command line arguments.
-To change the default parameters we have to create the classmethod ``update_defaults`` where we update the ``defaults`` dictionary with the proper values of selected parameters.
+In :class:`LDCSim` we can define the default parameter values and additional command line arguments.
+To change the default parameters we have to create the class method ``update_defaults`` where we update the ``defaults`` dictionary with the desired values of selected parameters.
 In our case we have to change the size along the X axis (``lat_nx``) and the size along the Y axis (``lat_ny``).
 This method is called before the class is instantiated::